Rbootcamp-UHM/hw3-stretch/README.md

 This is an open-ended assignment, so use our judgement as to what to include.
 Here are some suggestions for making a well-documented and useful script.

 1.  **Describe the purpose of the script**.
+What is new to you and what are you trying to learn?
+What are you doing?
 Are you doing basic data exploration?
 Trying to apply some particular kind of analysis or method?
 A data visualization (what kind)?
 Itʻs good to provide an explanation so that you can remind yourself what you were trying to do when you look back at it.
 Provide a note in the comments.

 2. **The Data** Read in your data, and include in comments a brief description of the data.
 E.g.:
 ```